USS Coghlan (DD-606): Service history

 Coghlan sailed from Pearl Harbor 22 January 1944 to screen aircraft carriers giving air coverage to the landings in the Marshall Islands.
 She returned, screening transports, to Pearl Harbor 8 March for overhaul.
 On her next cruise, from 14 to 22 April, she escorted a carrier to sea on its way to Majuro, returning to Pearl Harbor 22 April.
 On 24 May, she sailed for Eniwetok, where she joined the screen of landing ships bound for the invasion of Saipan on 15 June.
 Coghlan gave fire support and patrolled off the island until 23 June.
 After replenishing at Eniwetok, the destroyer returned to Saipan 17 July to support the landings at Tinian 24 July.
 After offering fire support until the island was secured 1 August, Coghlan sailed for a brief overhaul at Pearl Harbor.

 Coghlan arrived at Manus 8 October, and sailed for the operations in the Philippines 6 November.
 She conducted convoy escort duty from Humboldt Bay and Palau to Leyte, and supported the landings at Ormoc Bay on 7 and 8 December, firing in the heavy kamikaze attack on the first day.
 On 9 January 1945 she entered Lingayen Gulf for patrol and screening operations in support of the landings.
 She continued to operate in the Philippines until 8 April, when she cleared San Pedro Bay for a stateside overhaul.
 She returned to Pearl Harbor 22 July, and on 26 August arrived at Okinawa for occupation duty, carrying passengers, mail, and light freight between Okinawa and Japan.
-On 23 October she sailed for Pearl Harbor, San Diego, and Charleston, South Carolina, where she arrived 2 December.
+On 23 October she sailed for Pearl Harbor, San Diego, and Charleston, South Carolina, where she arrived on 2 December.